 Why this matters

-A Keyfunc passed to jwt.Parse/jwt.ParseWithClaims returns the verification key WITHOUT first checking token.Method (the signing algorithm).
-This enables an algorithm-confusion attack: if the server verifies RS256 tokens with an RSA public key, an attacker can forge a token signed with HS256 using that public key as the HMAC secret, and the library will accept it — a complete authentication bypass (CWE-347).
+It is passed to jwt.Parse/jwt.ParseWithClaims and hands back the key without first asserting the signing algorithm.
+If the server verifies RS256 tokens with an RSA public key, an attacker can forge an HS256 token using that public key as the HMAC secret, and the library will accept it: a complete authentication bypass (CWE-347).

 Always assert the signing method inside the keyfunc before returning the key, e.g.: if _, ok := t.Method.(*jwt.SigningMethodHMAC); !ok { return nil, err } (or *jwt.SigningMethodRSA / *jwt.SigningMethodECDSA as appropriate), so a token signed with an unexpected algorithm is rejected.